kleinlevente/ibm-above-ground-biomass/README.md

 # Global aboveground biomass estimate

-This research upscales sparse aboveground biomass (AGB) footprints into a high 30-meter resolution global estimate for the year 2021 summertime.
-We use an ensemble of machine learning models, including random forest (RF) and XGBoost.
-Overall, we combine both radar and optical hyperspectral imagery from Sentinel-1 and Sentinel-2, respectively.
-We further constrain our ensemble with physical parameter of gross primary production (GPP) that is estimated on a global scale by solar-induced fluorescence (SIF).
-We find that our ML ensemble reduces validation  error by ~10%, and the addition of SIF-based GPP further reduces it by ~7%, showing the importance of physically-meaning variable in guiding how ML models learn.
+This research code upscales sparse aboveground biomass (AGB) footprints into a 30-meter resolution global estimate for summertime 2021.
+We use an ensemble of machine learning models, including random forest (RF) and XGBoost and combine both radar and optical hyperspectral imagery from Sentinel-1 and Sentinel-2, respectively.
+We further constrain our ensemble with the physical parameter of gross primary production (GPP), estimated on a global scale by solar-induced fluorescence (SIF).
+We find that our ML ensemble reduces validation error by ~10%, and the addition of SIF-based GPP further reduces it by ~7% showing the importance of using a variable with physical-meaning to guide how ML models learn.

 ## Related works
 This work is still under review.
 But you can check out similar works below: